YunyuZhang/DS_Project5_Task_Runner/README.md

 As I continue working on Project 5, I have put together a bash script that automates the running of all tasks in Part I.

 This script will:
-- Copy and paste necessary input files to Hadoop.
+- Copy and paste all necessary input files to Hadoop.
 - Build and run jar files.
 - Process, generate and display output files.